 Brief overview of each Chase Ink card:

 Ink Plus: When signing up for this card, you will receive 50,000 bonus points when spending $5,000 within the first 3 months.
 This business card gives you 5 points per dollar, up to $50,000 annually, when you spend on office supplies, internet, telephone, cable TV and cellular phone expenses.
-You will also receive 2 points per dollar on the first $50,000 spent at gas stations and on hotel accommodations when purchased directly with the hotel, and 1 point for every other dollar you spend.
+You will also receive 2 points per dollar on the first $50,000 spent at gas stations and on hotel accommodations when purchased directly with the hotel, and 1 point for every dollar you spend on other purchases.
 No foreign transaction fees.
 Unlike Ink Bold, Ink Plus is a credit card, not a charge card.
-The benefits of this card will be maximized to the fullest if you spend between $25,000 – $50,000 annually on internet/phone/cable, office supplies, gas and hotel accommodation. $0 intro annual fee for the first year.
-After that, it’s $95.
+The benefits of this card will be maximized to the fullest if you spend between $25,000 – $50,000 annually on internet/phone/cable, office supplies, gas and hotel accommodation. $0 intro annual fee for the first year, then $95.